TrønderBilene: Post-war operations

 In 1965, Fylkesbilene attempted an airport coach service from Steinkjer and Levanger to Trondheim Airport, Værnes, but failed to make money and terminated it the same year.
 The same year, the company established a route from Vanvikan via Leksvik to Mosvik and onwards to Steinkjer.
 From 1 January 1967, the company took over the route Vanvikan–Kråkmo and started a direct service from Leksvik to Trondheim.
 In 1966, the first town buses were introduced in Namsos, in 1967, a direct route from Namsos via Foldereid to Rørvik was introduced, and on 1 February 1968, the company took over Olav Hårberg's route from Namsos to Kjerstivika.
 From 1 July 1969, a combined bus and cargo route was established from Namsos to Sørli.
-The company's main depot was opened on 25 November 1969 outside Steinkjer, and cost NOK 2 million.
+The company's main depot was opened on 25 November 1969 outside Steinkjer, and cost 2 million kroner.

-In 1972, the company opened a garage in Verdal for NOK 680,000.
+In 1972, the company opened a garage in Verdal for 680,000 kroner.
 It was supplemented by two urban services, to Brannan and Ydsedalen, in 1975.
 In 1973, Fylkesbilene introduced a route parallel to the Nordland Line from Steinkjer via Snåsa to Grong.
 Routes in Beitstad were taken over from Ivar Sems Bilruter on 1 November 1976.
 School routes in Overhalla were taken over in 1977.
 In 1978, passenger transport on the Namsos Line from Grong to Namsos was terminated, and Fylkesbilene took over the route.
 On 1 April 1979, Fylkesbilene took over the routes and nine buses in Levanger from Fjerdingen Busselskap, including five scheduled services and four school services.